SCHEDULING

 This program can be modified to any number of days you have available.
 Depending on how many days you have available, your week could be scheduled like any of these examples:

-This is planned to be 12 weeks long and will be broken into phases.
+This program is 12 weeks long and will be broken into 4 phases.
 There will be two deload weeks where the workouts are designed to be less intense in order to help your body recover and to get the most out of your workouts.

 Here's the schedule: